torquebox/torquebox.org/news/2014-12-05-torquebox-4-0-0-alpha1-released.md

 The relative performance of each is all that matters here - the actual requests per second numbers will be different on every machine.
-As you can see, with caching enabled, TorqueBox 4 leads the pack and Passenger 5 brings up the rear.
+As you can see, with caching disabled, TorqueBox 4 leads the pack and Passenger 5 brings up the rear.

 We love friendly competition amongst other web servers and encourage